 Bachelor of Science in Electrical Engineering

-Georgia Southern’s Bachelor of Science in Electrical Engineering program blends classroom instruction with laboratory hands-on experience to train you in the areas of electronics, digital communication, computer architecture, robotics, control, and electrical power systems.
+Georgia Southern’s Bachelor of Science in Electrical Engineering program blends classroom instruction with hands-on laboratory experience to train you in the areas of electronics, digital communication, computer architecture, robotics, control, and electrical power systems.
 The program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
 You will be pleased to know that our engineering graduates find immediate employment in one of today’s cutting-edge career fields.

 Why Electrical Engineering?

 Engineers use the principles and theories of science, engineering, and mathematics to improve our lives.
 Electrical and Electronics Engineers help design, develop, test, and manufacture electrical and electronic equipment such as handheld computers, wireless networks, radar, industrial and medical monitoring and control devices, navigational equipment, and more.
-Electrical and Electronics engineers may perform fundamental research in pursuit of new applications, product design, and development, or production and maintenance.
+Electrical and electronics engineers may perform fundamental research in pursuit of new applications, product design, and development, or production and maintenance.

 The electrical engineering curriculum is a broad-based, technically-oriented education that emphasizes the application of engineering principles to solve problems.
 Students in our electrical engineering program learn the analysis and design skills they need to put ideas into action.
 Classes cover such topics as electronic circuits, systems analysis, analog, and digital circuits, control logic design, robotics, wireless communication, and power systems.

 Career Outlook and Opportunities – Electrical Engineers